BertramDHooge/Exquisite-corpse-Bertram/README.md

 He sold every possession he has, the car the house everything and decided to buy a plane ticket to Tibet.
 He wanted to be a monk, on his way to airport he invested all his money in bitcoin from 65K.

+One his way to Tibet the bitcoin skyrocketed.
+When he arrived in Tibet and could connect with the local wifi he realized he'd become a millionaire.
+Torn between two possible lives he had to choose: The lavish life of a playboy millionaire philantropist, or the sober life of  a spiritual monk